openshift/oc-mirror/README.md

 ## Bundle Spec

-Note: The `bundle-config.yaml` needs to be placed in the directory specified by the --dir flag.
+Note: The `imageset-config.yaml` needs to be placed in the directory specified by the --dir flag.
-Note: The `bundle-config.yaml` is only used during bundle creation.
+Note: The `imageset-config.yaml` is only used during bundle creation.
 ```
-bundleSpec: {{ version of bundle-config | String | Required }}
+bundleSpec: {{ version of imageset-config | String | Required }}
 targetOCPRelease: {{ version of OCP to be bundled | String | Optional }}
 operators: {{ Optional }}
   - channel: {{ update stream | string | if operators, then required}}